 About the Author

 Johannes Urpelainen is the Prince Sultan bin Abdulaziz Professor and Director of Energy, Resources and Environment at the Johns Hopkins School of Advanced International Studies (Washington DC, USA).
 He is the Founding Director of the Initiative for Sustainable Energy Policy (ISEP).
-He serves as a senior advisor for ViaX Online Education, a a Beijing-based learning and education company.
+He serves as a senior advisor for ViaX Online Education, a Beijing-based learning and education company.

 This blog is financially sponsored by ViaX Online Education.
 The views presented in this blog are the author’s alone.